nikeolabi/AI-repository/NumberPlateRecognitionModel/README.md

 Run the notebook and `PlateDetection.py` in the following order:

 1. `NumberPlateRecognitionModel.ipynb` – training of the model Step 0 to 9.
 You need to open the file in Jupyter Notebook
     to see the Steps.
 All paths must be changes to the actual ones.
-This part is OPTIONAL.
+This part is `OPTIONAL`.
 2.  `PlateDetection.py` – recognizes characters from the detected plates.
 Can be opened in VSCode and run there.
 The demo images to recognize are available in folder `DemoPictures`.